HCOs & Patients

 Continuity of Care Collaboration

-The Continuity of Care Collaboration (CCC) is an Australian first national communication collaboration of Peak Bodies, Industry and Healthcare Organisations coming together to stress the importance for people to continue monitoring their health and maintaining their regular care.
+The Continuity of Care Collaboration (CCC) is an Australian first national communication collaboration of over 30 Peak Bodies, Industry and Healthcare Organisations coming together to stress the importance for people to continue monitoring their health and maintaining their regular care.
 The Continuity of Care Collaboration (CCC) represents the broad healthcare ecosystem, including physicians, nurses, allied health professionals and patient organisations.
 The group formed with mounting concerns that Australians are not maintaining their regular general practice or other healthcare visits for existing chronic conditions and/or putting off seeing their doctor to get a test, investigation, or immunisation due to fears of contracting COVID-19 or burdening the health system.

 A range of social media materials has been developed and is available for adaptation and use.